Documentation

 1. Embeds your query into a high-dimensional vector space

-2. Runs parallel hybrid search. dense (semantic) + sparse (lexical). across all 311 abilities
+2. Runs parallel hybrid search. dense (semantic) + sparse (lexical). across the abilities in your chosen mode

 3. Returns the best-matching ability regardless of domain